 Indigenous communities such as the Dongria Kondh in India often lack a lobby to demand equitable benefits from the use of biological resources

 “But India's biodiversity regime and technical and administrative capacity remain weak,” Bhutani says.
 “Implementing ABS is a challenge at all levels.”
-That's despite the fact that the country passed a Biodiversity Act in 2002 and has some experience with
+That's despite the fact that the country passed a Biodiversity Act in 2002 and has some experience with access agreements.

 She points to a 2007 agreement that India's National Biodiversity Authority entered with Pepsi India under which the drinks maker paid around 64,000 Euros to access a type of dry sea weed from the Gulf of Munnar area in the southern state of Tamil Nadu and export it to South East Asia for commercial utilization in the food and cosmetics industry.